nevee7/Thesis/README.md

-# Thesis
-INTELLIGENT FEEDING AND ACCESS SYSTEM FOR CATS

 # Intelligent Feeding and Access System for Cats

-Bachelor thesis project by Neve Magnani.

 This repository contains the source code and configuration files for an intelligent feeding and access system for cats.
 The system uses a Raspberry Pi 5 as the main control unit, a web camera for cat detection with YOLOv8, a relay-driven solenoid for door access, a PIR motion sensor for presence detection, an LED strip for ambient lighting, an SG90 servo motor for food dispensing, MQTT for communication, and a Node-RED dashboard for manual control and monitoring.